Telephone

 • Is there waste in the form of time, materials or other resources that cause productivity rates to be reduced or operating expenses to be inflated?
 Is there a way to reduce or eliminate this waste?

-• Is there an opportunity to reduce “distribution defects by reducing pick/pack/ship errors?
+• Is there an opportunity to reduce “distribution defects” by reducing pick/pack/ship errors?
 Are opportunities available to improve shipment accuracy, order fill rates and on time delivery?

 • Are there opportunities to streamline the transportation shipping process for distribution operations that ship small parcels and LTL?
 Are package or load consolidation opportunities available?
 Is the transportation planning function engineered to be optimized?

 • Are the ergonomics of the distribution operation engineered to provide a healthy working environment for the employees?
 What lean techniques can be applied to improve how people work and the safety of their operating environment?
+How can the quality of life in the distribution operation be improved for the associates that work there?

-A structured lean distribution program is founded on the principles of continuous improvement which has incorporates fundamental concepts derived from:
+A structured lean distribution program is founded on the principles of continuous improvement which incorporates fundamental concepts derived from:

 • Kaizen